packetchaos/Navi_pro/README.md

   * -webapp --> Find Web Servers running
   * -creds  --> Find Credential failures
   * --time TEXT --> Find Assets where the scan duration is over X mins
+  * -ghost --> Find Assets found by a Connector and not scanned by Nessus(AWS ONLY)

 ### Examples
 `python3 Navi_pro.py find --plugin 19506`